influential-warriors-and-leaders

 The Sacrifice of Spartan Women

-Spartan women, often overlooked, made their own sacrifices.
-While they enjoyed more freedoms than other Greek women (they could own land and receive education), their primary duty was to produce strong sons for the state.
+Spartan women, also known as Spartiates, enjoyed more freedoms than their counterparts in other Greek city-states—they could own land, receive physical education, and speak freely in public.
+Yet their primary duty was to produce strong sons for the state.
 They were expected to endure the death of their children in battle without public mourning.
 The famous epitaph of the Spartan mother—“Come back with your shield or on it”—epitomizes this sacrificial mindset.
 Her personal grief was subordinated to the needs of Sparta.
+Additionally, women managed large estates while men were away, sacrificing their own desires for companionship or comfort.

 Key Battles That Defined Spartan Sacrifice